-- a) Provide information on the levels of legal trade in the species in the 5 most recent years (where not already available through the UNEP-WCMC trade database) and anticipated trade levels.
-Please indicate whether these figures represent actual trade or permits issued. - b) Provide any information available on the levels of illegal trade (known, inferred, projected, or estimated). - c) Provide information on procedures for identification of specimens in trade to the species level (if appropriate). - d) Provide information on any export quota in place for the species and details for 5 most recent years, if not already published on the CITES website.
-Please explain any cases where the quota has been exceeded. - e) Include information on how captive-produced or artificially propagated specimens are distinguished in trade from wild-harvested specimens, if applicable.
+- f) Provide information on the levels of legal trade in the species in the 5 most recent years (where not already available through the UNEP-WCMC trade database) and anticipated trade levels.
+Please indicate whether these figures represent actual trade or permits issued. - g) Provide any information available on the levels of illegal trade (known, inferred, projected, estimated). - h) Provide information on procedures for identification of specimens in trade to the species level (if appropriate). - Provide information on any export quota in place for the species and details for 5 most recent years, if not already published on the CITES website.
+Please explain any cases where the quota has been exceeded. - j) Include information on how captive-produced or artificially propagated specimens are distinguished in trade from wild-harvested specimens, if applicable.